How to Use Barcode Scanners in C# Windows Application

 • Read any barcode or QR code

-• Read multiple barcodes or QRs in a single scan
+• Read multiple barcodes or QR codes in a single scan

 1. Create a Windows Forms Application in Microsoft Visual Studio

-Before we begin, we need to install the Barcode Library.
-You can install it by using one of the following three methods:
+The Barcode Library can be installed using one of the following three methods:

 1. Package Manager Console